iqmo-org/magic_duckdb/README.md

 -r: Replace {var} with variable strings from the environment
     var1 = "some string"
     %dql -r select * from {var1} join table

+-e <explain_mode>: Display the explain plan, or explain analyze, or AST
 ```

 See notebooks/examples.ipynb for complete usage examples.